Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Of the three jazz club venues that I feature on the walk this is the only one left standing.

-Point 13 Degas’ penultimate apartment
+Point 13 Degas’ penultimate apartment, 37 Rue Victor Massé

 Continue another hundred metres or so up Rue Jean-Baptiste Pigalle and then turn first right into Rue Victor Massé.
 Number 37 is point 13 the seventh and penultimate Degas apartment and workspace in Pigalle.

-Degas’ wax sculptural studies
+Degas’ wax sculpture studies

-You can find out more about Degas’ dazzling late work on the Degas’ bathers page.
+Find out more about Degas’ dazzling late work on the Degas’ bathers page.

-Point 14 Degas Rue Frochot
+Point 14 Degas, 4 Rue Frochot

 We continue along Rue Victor Massé for about 100 metres until we see Rue Frochot branching to the left.
 Number 4 of this street, point 14, which is now a hotel was Degas’ address from 1876 – 77.